How to Do Alterations

 How to Sew: Basic Clothing Alterations

-To hem your new pants or skirt, you’ll need to gather a few supplies: sewing machine, needle, thread that matches the fabric, scissors, pins and an iron.
+- To hem your new pants or skirt, you’ll need to gather a few supplies: a sewing machine, needle, thread that matches the fabric, scissors, pins, and an iron.

-Sometimes we find the cutest tops, but they really just don’t fit properly and end up putting the item back on the shelf.
+Sometimes we find the cutest tops, but they really just don’t fit properly, and end up putting the item back on the shelf.
 Pick it back up, though!
-You can buy the top, and easily alter the fit to create the silhouette or fit that you want.
+You can buy the top, and learn how to do alterations to create the silhouette or fit that you want.

 Many times the problem with the top is that the shape is "too boxy" or "square" for the feminine figure.
 You can easily remedy this by learning how to sew two simple straight seams for this clothing alteration.